 Get yourself insured and buy Palau travel medical insurance for peace of mind in case a health emergency arises.

 Palau Trip Cancellation Insurance for International Travelers - FAQs

 Trip cancellation is unfortunate, and it could be due to ailing health, flight cancellations, or weather disturbances.
 Whatever the reason, you could incur financial losses which are nonrefundable, possibly through no fault of your own.

 Why buy trip cancellation insurance for Palau?

 Hotel bookings, flights, and tours are usually booked and paid for in advance.
 In case you end up cancelling your trip, these losses are irreversible.
-But with Palau trip cancellation insurance, these financial losses can be reimbursed if the trip is cancelled for an approved reason in the policy.
+But with Palau trip cancellation insurance, these financial losses can be reimbursed if the trip is canceled for an approved reason in the policy.
 Be sure to read your certificate wording before purchase to determine what situations are and aren’t covered.

 What all is covered under trip cancellation insurance for Palau?